actoron/jadex/docs/mkdocs/docs/BDI V3 Tutorial/07 Using Services.md

+# Using Services

 So far we have explored how BDI can be used to define the internal behaviour of an agent.
 In this part we move on towards multi-agent scenarios and show how a BDI agents can be made to interact with each other.
 The typical way for realizing interactions with active components is using services.
 A service is defined by an interface that determines to available methods and a service implmentation that can be either a separate class of just part of the agent itself.
-If you are unfamiliar with services please have a look at the active components [user guide](../AC%20User%20Guide/01%20Introduction) .
+If you are unfamiliar with services please have a look at the active components [user guide](../AC User Guide/01 Introduction) .

 F1 - Creating a Service
 ------------------------------------